Updated

 Hobby — Free

 The free plan is a genuine starting point, not a tease.
-You get:
+According to Cursor, it includes:

 • No credit card required